JetBrains/kotlin-web-site/docs/topics/control-flow.md

     }
 ```

-The scope of variable introduced in *when* subject is restricted to the body of this *when*.
+The scope of a variable introduced as the subject is restricted to the body of the `when` expression or statement.

 ## For loops